Generalized Arlery-Tan-Rabaste-Levenshtein Lower Bounds on Ambiguity Function and Their Asymptotic Achievability: Introduction

 From the construction perspective, while sequences with low aperiodic correlation have been investigated with respect to the Welch bound \cite{Welch1974} and the Pursley-Sarwate criterion \cite{Pursley1976} in \cite{Mow1995,Mow1997, Boothby2017,Gunther2019,Katz2022}, little is known on systematically constructed sequences having low aperiodic AF sidelobes.
-Specifically, the asymptotic behavior of Chu sequence pair \cite{Chu1972} was studied in \cite{Mow1995} and \cite{Mow1997} showing that the maximum auto-correlation and cross-correlation magnitudes of the primary Chu sequence and its conjugate can asymptotically beat the Welch bound \cite{Welch1974}.
+The asymptotic behavior of Chu sequence pairs \cite{Chu1972} was studied in \cite{Mow1995} and \cite{Mow1997}, showing that the maximum auto-correlation and cross-correlation magnitudes of the primary Chu sequence and its conjugate can asymptotically meet the Welch bound \cite{Welch1974}.
 This observation demonstrates that the aperiodic Welch bound is asymptotically achievable, highlighting the effectiveness of Chu sequences.
 However, similar evidence supporting the achievability of the aperiodic AF lower bounds remains absent.

 In this paper, compared to the bound in \cite[Theorem 4]{Ye2022}, we introduce tighter aperiodic AF lower bounds for unimodular sequences with certain LAZ.
-We also establish trade-offs between the lower bounds of aperiodic AAF and CAF of sequences.
-Motivated by the Levenshtein bound \cite{Levenshtein1999}, our core idea is to exploit some properties of the weighted aperiodic AF.
-However, instead of using a single weight vector in the bounding equation, we introduce a pair of weight vectors to study the different impacts of the delay and Doppler shifts, respectively.
-Moreover, the structural properties of aperiodic AF with zero delay and the last several delays are also utilized in the derivation.
+Such bounds are called ``generalized Arlery-Tan-Rabaste-Levenshtein bounds" as we are motivated by some techniques in \cite{Levenshtein1999} and \cite{Arlery2019} focusing on aperiodic correlation lower bounds of polyphase sequence sets.
+Our core idea is to explore the upper and lower bounds on the Frobenius norm of the weighted auto- and cross-AF matrices by introducing the delay- and Doppler-related weight vectors as well as several useful structural properties of aperiodic AF.